 The Report proposed the new overarching duty of care of online service providers.
-That proposal has now been endorsed by the Minister for Communications, and which is expected to be the subject of a bill to be introduced into the Australian Parliament shorty.
+That proposal has now been endorsed by the Minister for Communications, and which is expected to be the subject of a bill to be introduced into the Australian Parliament early in 2025.